Alvin Parker Alvin Parker, PhD, will be entering his third season at the helm of the football program at Virginia Union University.

 Before his successes as a coach and an academician, Parker was a standout student-athlete during his playing days at VUU.
 He earned offensive MVP honors in 1996 and 1998, still ranks in the top ten amongst the Panther greats in single season touchdowns scored and is the Gold Bowl record holder for the longest TD — a 79-yard reception.

-His dedication and success as one of the nation’s top assistants has not gone unnoticed as he was named a finalist for the AFCA National Assistant Coach of the Year Award from 2013-2016.
+His dedication and success as one of the nation’s top assistants has not gone unnoticed as he was named a finalist for the AFCA National Assistant Coach of the Year Award every year from 2013-2016.

 Dr. Parker is very familiar with the landscape of the CIAA as he enjoyed successful stints at Saint Augustine’s University and at Elizabeth City (NC) State University.
 He served as the Assistant Head Coach/Offensive Coordinator at SAU for two season and helped orchestrate one of the biggest turnarounds in school history.
 The Falcons went from last in the CIAA in total offense (200.3 ypg) to putting up 335.5 yards per game good for 6th in the conference, improved their scoring average to 25.5ppg (18.1) and improved their overall touchdown output by +10 with 34 on the year.